|Nutritional Guidelines (per serving)|

 - Optional garnishes: diced roasted green chile, chopped cilantro, diced avocado, diced tomato, crumbled cotija cheese

 Shuck the corn, removing the tough husks as well as the silky threads.
-A moment to remove as much of the corn silk as possible will save you from picking it from your teeth later!

 Add salt to taste.
 (Do this at the temperature at which you plan to serve the soup; chilled soup will need more salt than hot soup because cold dulls the flavor.)
 Note that you will need to add a fair amount of salt if you used water as your base liquid.
 Keep adding salt, about 1/4 teaspoon at a time, and tasting until you notice a jump in the corn flavor.

+Serve immediately or chill.
 Garnish with roasted chile, avocado, tomato, cilantro, or cheese, if you like.